daormar/debasher/doc/design_doc_resident.md

        only 2 was ever accepted here, missing 3 to 4`), `CLOSE` itself found durably recorded in the node's own input log, the process still alive with only its reader thread gone.
-  6. The chaos test of the Contract.
+  6. The chaos test of the Contract: in progress, see "Acceptance" for the reference program and where it stands.

 ### Why not built on `--mirror`, and locality